 - Performance Qualification (PQ).

 These procedures help qualify Tooling, Materials, Equipment, Systems and Processes.
-The goal is to validate that the entire life cycle of the program is repeatable and traceable with a high confidence level that the quality repeats from lot to lot and year to year.
+The goal is to validate that the entire life cycle of the medical injection molding process is repeatable and traceable with a high confidence level that the quality repeats from lot to lot and year to year.

 “You can’t control what you can’t measure” is a fundamental axiom, and the problem here is the lack of an accurate, repeatable, practical, and generally accepted method of measuring the melt temperature.